Santa Monica Parish Church (Angat)

-The Santa Monica Parish Church is one of the oldest churches in the province of Bulacan, Philippines, dating back to 1758.
+Santa Monica Parish Church, commonly known as Angat Church, is a Roman Catholic church in Angat, Bulacan, Philippines.
+It is under the jurisdiction of the Diocese of Malolos and is one of the oldest churches in Bulacan province, dating back to 1758.
 It displays Baroque architectural characteristics and features ceiling paintings which resemble those in the Sistine Chapel.

 History

 The town of Angat was formerly part of Quingwa, now Plaridel.
 Angat was oppressed by the town of San Miguel, followed by the town of Bocaue.
 When Angat became totally separate from Quingwa, it conquered the lands of Norzagaray and Doña Remedios Trinidad.

-Founding of the parish
+Founding

 Angat became a parish in 1683, making it the sixth oldest parish in Bulacan.
 Augustinian priests were in charge of the management of the church.
-The first Augustinian priest who arrived at Angat was Juan Morelos in 1684.
+The first Augustinian priest to arrive at Angat was Juan Morelos in 1684.

 The list below presents the succeeding Augustinian parish priests who served the Sta.
 Monica Parish Church.

 Augustinian parish priests continued to serve Santa Monica Parish Church until 1898.
 From 1898 to the present, the parish church has been open for Diocesan priests.
 Mariano de los Reyes became the first Diocesan priest of the parish in 1898.